CompNet/SignedStabilityBenchmark/README.md

      * `sudo ./cplex_studio<YOUR_VERSION>.linux-x86-64.bin`
        * The default installation location for education version is: `/opt/ibm/ILOG/CPLEX_Studio<YOUR_VERSION`.
        * The default installation location for trial version is: `/opt/ibm/ILOG/CPLEX_Studio_Community<YOUR_VERSION/cplex/bin/x86-64_linux/`.
-6. Download the project of `ExCC` on [github](https://github.com/CompNet/ExCC).
+6. Download the project of `ExCC` on [GitHub](https://github.com/CompNet/ExCC).
 First, configure and then compile it.
 To test it, you can run the file `run.sh`.If everything works (i.e. if a file `sol0.txt` created in the output folder), move the executable file `ExCC.jar`, which is in `exe`, into the `lib/ExCC` folder in this project.
-7. Download the project of `EnumCC` on [github](https://github.com/CompNet/EnumCC).
+7. Download the project of `EnumCC` on [GitHub](https://github.com/CompNet/EnumCC).
 Move the executable files `EnumCC.jar` and `RNSCC.jar` into the `lib/EnumCC` folder in this project.

-# Use
+## Use
 1. Set correctly the variables `CPLEX.BIN.PATH`.
 2. Open the `R` console.
 3. Set the current directory as the working directory, using `setwd("<my directory>")`.
 4. Run the main script `src/main.R`.

 The script will produce the following subfolders in the folder `out`:
 * `benchmark-analysis/partitions`: Folder containing all obtained partitions.
 * `benchmark-analysis/csv`: Folder containing all csv results, as well as their corresponding plots (as in the submitted article).

-# References
+## References
-* **[Arınık'21]** N. Arınık & R. Figueiredo & V. Labatut. *Efficient Enumeration of Correlation Clustering Optimal Solution Space (submitted)*, Journal of Global Optmization, 2021.
+* **[Arınık'23]** N. Arınık & R. Figueiredo & V. Labatut. *Efficient enumeration of the optimal solutions to the correlation clustering problem*, Journal of Global Optmization 86:355-391, 2023.
+DOI: [10.1007/s10898-023-01270-3](http://doi.org/10.1007/s10898-023-01270-3)  [⟨hal-03935831⟩](https://hal.archives-ouvertes.fr/hal-03935831)